 There are three great reasons for you to get an Acer ID:

-- Remotely access your PC from your other devices with our free Acer Remote Files app - · Get the latest offers and product information - · Register your device for warranty service www.acer.com/acercloud
+- · Build Your Own Cloud with Acer BYOC.

+- Get the latest offers and product information.

+- Register your device for warranty service.

 For more information, please visit the AcerCloud website: